 3. Metabase Embedded

-Metabase is a low-code business intelligence platform with cloud-based or on premise hosting options.
+Metabase is a low-code business intelligence platform with cloud-based or on-premises hosting options.
 If you need a straightforward way to bring simple dashboards or charts into your application, Metabase Embedded Analytics might be the answer.

 Here’s what you should know about Metabase:

-- It uses iframe embedding which is quick and easy to deploy but compromises the user experience and loading speeds
+- It uses iframe embedding by default, which is quick and easy to deploy but compromises the user experience and loading speeds.
+A React SDK (Modular Embedding) is available on Pro and above for teams that need more customisation and control.

 Compared to other BI platforms, Metabase is one of the most user-friendly and cost-effective ways to embed analytics into your website or app.
 However, it’s really only suitable if you want simple dashboards and don’t mind embedding their very opinionated UI into yours.